julyndav/Online_Store/README.md

 Add a subscription form to all the main pages.
 This will help you compile a mailing list<li>
 Launch a promotion that gives users discounts on their birthdays

+We'll use frameworks to as a comparison for the hypotheses to determine the best ones.
+This framework involves:<br><li>
+Reach — how many users will be affected by the update you want to introduce<li>
+Impact — how strongly this update will affect the users, their experience, and their satisfaction with the product<li>
+Confidence — how sure you are that your product will affect them in this way<li>
+Effort — how much will it cost to test the hypothesis

+This will rate our hypotheses on a scale of 1-10.
+Below is what our comparison looks like using the applied framework.